 For long-term sustainability and breadth of perspective, applicants are encouraged to apply in teams.
 Ideally, teams will consist of the department chair, tenure-track faculty, staff, postdoctoral fellows, and graduate students.
-Individuals serving on a program’s recruitment or admissions committees should be included on the grant team.
-Grant applications should clearly define the roles for each team member.
+Individuals serving on a program’s recruitment or admissions committees are strongly encouraged to be on the grant team.
+Applicants are also encouraged to collaborate with other U-M units.
+Grant applications should clearly define the roles of each team member.

-Three (3) grants of up to $30,000 will be awarded on a competitive basis.
-Awards are contingent upon availability of funds and the receipt of eligible and meritorious proposals.
-Departments are eligible for only one-time funding through the MSI Collaboration and Implementation Grant competition.
+Two (2) grants of up to $30,000 will be awarded on a competitive basis.
+Awards are contingent upon the availability of funds and the receipt of eligible and meritorious proposals.
+Departments are eligible one time only for funding through the MSI Collaboration and Implementation Grant competition.